The Women’s March Controversy: Beyonce, Scarlett Johansson, Katy Perry, Amy Schumer And Other Celebrities Support It, But What Is Its True Agenda? [Opinion]

 — Christina H. Sommers (@CHSommers) January 20, 2017

 This is as reported by News Busters.
-Although the Women’s March on Washington has been endorsed by celebrities such as Katy Perry, Beyonce, Scarlett Johansson and Amy Schumer, the deep involvement of Planned Parenthood, a private entity, has made some critics question the legitimacy of the Women’s March course.
+Although the Women’s March on Washington has been endorsed by celebrities such as Katy Perry, Beyonce, Scarlett Johansson, and Amy Schumer, the deep involvement of Planned Parenthood, a private entity, has made some critics question the legitimacy of the Women’s March course.
 This is especially considering that the GOP is presently threatening to defund it.
 Please offer your views on the Women’s March and its present mission in the comment section.

 [Featured Image by Spencer Platt/Getty Images]